 Short-films will be broadcast via Byzanfest’s YouTube channel.

 Feature-length films will be uploaded to Vimeo where audiences can pay-to-view with an online rental period of 24 hours.
-The film will be made available for 1 week, the duration of the Festival.
-Revenue will be split 60/40 between the filmmaker and Byzanfest minus all international transaction and 3rd-party fees are paid.
+The film will be made available for 9 days, the duration of the Festival.
+Revenue will be split 60/40 between the filmmaker and Byzanfest.
+All international transaction and 3rd-party fees will be deducted before receiving final payment.
 Filmmaker will receive payment in $USD via Paypal.

 If the Festival does not receive enough feature-length submissions, those entry fees will be refunded.

 The person who submits the film(s) will be known as the ‘Contact Person’.
 The Contact Person is solely responsible for ensuring the film complies with all domestic and international copyright laws.
 This is not Byzanfest’s responsibility.

-Byzanfest is looking for films that express Eastern Orthodox Christian themes, beliefs, culture and values.
-However, an entry’s storyline does not necessarily have to be directly ‘religious’ or spiritual.
-A film can still be deemed Orthodox because it was created whilst maintaining an Orthodox phronema (‘mindset’) during the creative process.
+Byzanfest is looking for films that express Eastern Orthodox Christian themes, beliefs, culture and/or values.
+An entry’s storyline does not necessarily have to be directly religious or spiritual.

 Byzanfest is open to professional, amateur and student filmmakers.
 There is no age limit.